 Paris Boutik is the first split, Parisian boutique hotel.

 The concept of a boutique hotel is to be unique but they took it… quite seriously.
 The two suites have been created inside former boutiques.
 They’re furnished as if they were still in activity, but for you only and with all the necessary comfort.

 You can book The Marais Library and The Bastille Grocery Store.

 Each suite has been carefully selected for its large space (between 35m² and 45m², which is four times bigger than an average hotel room), its proximity with places of interest and cultural spots and its location in a calm and quiet setting.

 You can choose to sleep in The Library, a 45m² suite which welcomes happy couples as well as happy families.
 Each wall is covered with large bookshelves but it is also furnished with all the necessary equipment for your stay (bathroom, sofa, Nespresso coffee machine, etc.).
 It is the perfect place for a relaxing and peaceful book night.
-This one bedroom suite can be turned into a cosy room for 4 to 5 people.
+This one-bedroom suite can be turned into a cozy room for 4 to 5 people.

 What we like: the website on which there’s a the list of restaurants and takeaways nearby

 What we love: having breakfast on the terrace of the Grocery Store suite